An A-Z Travel Guide to Wellington city on $10 or less .....

 Five dollars will get you a cup of hot chocolate at Wellington Chocolate Factory.
 If you're keen to try some single origin, unique chocolate flavours wrapped up in equally unique New Zealand designed wrappers visit the bean to bar factory at 5 Eva Street.

 Head to Cuba Street to hang with the hip and arty crowd and to get your street side caffeine hit at one of the many cafes.
 I recommend Fidel's Cafe, 234 Cuba Street for tasty, monster muffins and an eclectic crowd.
+Cheap eats can be found at Wellington Night Markets on Cuba Street every Friday night and Saturday night.
 For fish 'n' chips visit Wellington Seamarket at 220 Cuba Street, dine in or take away (also located at 146 Lambton Quay).

 Hill Street/Thorndon Farmers' Market is held every Saturday from 8.30am - 12.30pm on Hill Street in Thorndon.

-Hire inline skates from Ferg's Kayaks on the waterfront behind TSB Arena.
-From $15 an hour, or two hours for $20, over $10 but a cheap ride all the same.
-Bikes, kayaks and stand up paddle boards can also be hired.
+Hire roller blades and bikes from Ferg's Kayaks on the waterfront behind TSB Arena.
+From $20 an hour, or two hours from $25, over $10 but a cheap ride all the same.

 How many kilograms does one million dollars weigh?
 What happens to old bank notes?
 Find the answers at The Reserve Bank Museum at 2 The Terrace.
 You can also see the MONIAC, one of the first econometric computers that uses water to model money flowing through the economy.
 Reserve Bank Museum curious fact: A house was built over a concrete bunker in Naenae to hide the nation's cash reserve during World War II, the house was sold in the 1970's.

-i-SITE Visitor Centre on Civic Square is the place to get information about all that Wellington has to offer, they will also assist with accommodation bookings.
+i-SITE Visitor Centre on Civic Square is the place to get information all about Wellington and its attractions, accommodation options etc.

 Join everyone who visits The Library upstairs at 53 Courtenay Place for "two for one desserts" on Tuesday.
 Open 7 days.
 (Keep up-to-date with deals on Facebook).

-Join everyone on Terrific Tuesdays at Reading Cinema, 100 Courtenay Place for $11 movie tickets.
+Join the crowd for $11 movies at Reading Cinema, 100 Courtenay Place.
 (If you're looking for a venue with a difference for a pre or post movie catch up see the blog post More than movies at Roxy Cinema, and Embassy Theatre).

-Kirkcaldie & Stains, 165 - 177 Lambton Quay is the closest New Zealand gets to Harrod's or Bloomingdales.
-It's free to browse .... www.kirkcaldies.co.nz.
-Note: The doorman at Kirkcaldie & Stains closed the doors for the last time on 16 January 2016.
-Australian department store David Jones will be opening on the same site mid 2016.
+Kirkcaldie & Stains, 165 - 177 Lambton Quay was the closest New Zealand had to Harrod's or Bloomingdales.
+The doorman at Kirkcaldie & Stains closed the doors for the last time on 16 January 2016, Australian department store David Jones is now open.
+It's free to browse ....

-Late night at Te Papa Tongarewa Museum is Thursday, the museum is open until 9pm.
-Usual hours 10am-6pm daily, admission free but there may be a charge for some exhibitions.
-Tours are run daily, from $10.
+Learn all about New Zealand at Te Papa Tongarewa Museum, 55 Cable Street.
+The museum is open daily from 10am-6pm, admission is free but there may be a charge for some exhibitions, tours are available.
 There are some big curiousities at Te Papa including the collosal squid and giant ammonite (squid like creature, although it looks more like a giant snail).

 BNZ Museum curious facts: Bank managers had revolvers until the mid 1970's; BNZ issued its own bank notes from 1861 until 1934 and they were all signed by the manager and counter signed by an accountant, Reserve Bank took over printing in 1934; the Otago gold rush (and the absence of official BNZ notes) prompted Falconer Larkworthy to design a bank note himself and he personally signed 20,000 copies .... he went on to become Managing Director of BNZ in London so his gamble paid off.